Svintooo/LEShortcutCreator/README.md

 - Bacth mode: Add multiple files at once and create shortcut files for all of them.
 - Non-GUI mode: Give the script a list of files as parameters and shortcut files will be created without any user interaction.
 - Config file: Can remember last used settings between executions.
+- Launcher: Can be used to directly launch applications through Locale Emulator without creating a shortcut file first.

 ## Install Instructions
 Just download the file `LEShortcutCreator.cmd` and place it anywhere.